Sharke/SmartSkype/TO DO LIST.md

 -Reciever
 =========

--.Code needs to finish getting cleaned up - added most functions into seperate class, some still remain.
+-.Code needs to finish getting cleaned up - added most functions into seperate class, some still remain. //DONE looks like even a bigger clusterfucl

--.Webcam integrationd *cough gohan*
+-.Webcam integrationd *cough gohan* //DONE :D

 -.Needs more error handeling incase of disconnect and to ensure stability

--.HTTPWebRequests should be used instead of webclients
+-.HTTPWebRequests should be used instead of webclients //TO LAAAAZY - but should be done down the road.

 -.A file grab method?